 Chris is an artist specialising in sculpture and fabrication techniques.
 He was a co-founder of Faber Studios under Creative Limerick, an initiative of the Economic Development Unit.
-He holds a BA in Fine Art from Limerick School of Art & Design and a MA in History of Art and Architecture from UL.
+He holds a BA in Fine Art from Limerick School of Art & Design where he also currently works, and a MA in History of Art and Architecture from the University of Limerick.

 Niamh is a curator and producer.
 For our Creative Europe project, Artist-Run Network Europe, she is leading research on the social impact of the artist-run sector.
 She is interested in the connections between landscape, mythology and data infrastructure, and is currently developing new commissions with local and international artists.

 Sandra is a Basque cultural manager and artist based in Bilbao, joining the Ormston House team for the Global Training placement.
 She has worked in institutional and international spaces as well as in local associations.
 Her main interests are site-specific projects which involve a collaborative process that uses art as a tool to create relationships and develop critical thinking.

 Anna is a visual artist based in Limerick.
 She holds a BA in Fine Art Painting from LSAD.
 Her paintings and writing explore the topography and sacred sites of the west of Ireland.
 She has exhibited at the RHA, Courthouse Gallery, and Kfest.
 She received the Agility Award in 2023.